Jump To:

 Shop Local Raleigh

-Shop Local Raleigh is a non profit that promotes and supports locally-owned, independent businesses.
-They offer training, special events, advertising opportunities and more.
+Shop Local Raleigh, a non-profit that works to connect, promote and supports locally-owned, independent businesses all throughout Wake Co.
+They offer training, special events, member to member opportunities, one-on-one help, advertising opportunities and more.

 Triangle ArtWorks

-Triangle ArtWorks, a 2020 City of Raleigh Impact Partner Grant recipient, brings area artists, businesses, and nonprofits together.
+Triangle ArtWorks brings area artists, businesses, and nonprofits together.
 They host workshops and training for artists, art businesses and nonprofits in topics such as entrepreneurship, marketing, business development, accounting, legal issues, as well as networking and other peer support events.

 District-Based Alliances